- This article discusses the optimized improved TEEN (Threshold-Sensitive Energy Efficient Sensor Network protocol) routing protocol in WSN.

 We proposed a BAT optimization algorithm to minimize the TEEN protocol objective function as written in equation 3.
 The BAT is a Metaheuristic optimization algorithm developed in 2010.
 The echolocation nature of microbats inspires with increasing pluses rate of emission and loudness.

-All BATS are used echolocation to measure distance and also know the difference between food and background barriers.
-Bat flies randomly having a velocity at a fixed position, with fixed frequency and increasing wavelength and loudness to search for food.
+All BATS use echolocation to measure distance and also know the difference between food and background barriers.
+Bat flies randomly have a velocity at a fixed position, with fixed frequency and increasing wavelength and loudness to search for food.
 The wavelength of bats emitted pluses is adjusted automatically and adjusts the rate of pulse emission.
 The loudness of bats varied from a higher range to a constant minimum range.
 The main task of optimization is that allocate cluster heads in each cluster.
 The node which consumed less energy in data transmission and reception is selected as the cluster head.
 The BAT algorithm minimizes the objective function written in equation 3.
 The position of Bats allocates the position of cluster head in each cluster.

-Steps of proposed method
+Steps of the proposed method

 All the scripts and WSN environment are developed in MATLAB 2018 software.
 The TEEN clustering routing protocol specifies two thresholds known as Hard threshold and Soft threshold.
-These two specific values represent the range of calculated values and variation of measurement value before and after.
-Some reactive and active modes are added, which can’t collect the data only to inform base station but reacts quickly during the changing environment.
+These two specific values represent the range of calculated values and variation of measurement values before and after.
+Some reactive and active modes are added, which can’t collect the data only to inform the base station but reacts quickly during the changing environment.
 The formulation of the TEEN routing protocol is completed in two phases.
 The initial step is known as the setup phase for the cluster formation in WSN.
 The transmission phase is known as the steady phase that sends data information to the sink nodes.
 Following steps are involved in the optimization of TEEN using BAT algorithm;

 - We develop a 100*100 geographical area in MATLAB 2018 software.